 Applicants must meet the following Essential Criteria from Group 1 and 2 to be considered for this route.
 Applicants must provide evidence of meeting the essential criteria at the point of application.
 We will send you an email to request this information.

-Students who were unsuccessful at interview or failed to get the required grades for 2020 may re-apply for 2022.
+Students who were unsuccessful at interview or failed to get the required grades for 2021 may re-apply for 2022.
 See also the reapplication section in Admissions Overview

 Group 1: Essential criteria